magento/devdocs/guides/v2.1/cloud/howtos/debug.md

   - Setup
 ---

 We recommend using Xdebug for your PHP debugging.
 The following sections detail how to configure Xdebug and PhpStorm to work locally with settings in your environments.
 You can use any IDE of your choice.
-Please see the vendor documentation for those applications for further configuration information.
+See the vendor documentation for those applications for further configuration information.

 To set up Xdebug, you need to [configure](#configure) a file in your Git repo, configure your IDE PhpStorm, and set up port forwarding.
 You will configure settings in the `magento.app.yaml` file.
 After editing, you can push the Git changes across all Starter environments and Pro Integration environments to enable Xdebug.
 To push these settings to Pro plan Staging and Production environments, you must enter a ticket.